eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

   a local module repository, and
 - a wizard to add a Java `.jar` archive to a Ceylon module repository.

+Now let's learn a little bit about using the command line.

 ### Examples: Compiling against a local or remote repository

 Let's suppose you are writing `net.example.foo`.
 Your project